1038lab/ComfyUI-DeepSeek-OCR/README.md

 A powerful OCR node for ComfyUI that integrates the DeepSeek-OCR model from Hugging Face.

+## Current Status

+> [!NOTE]
+> ComfyUI-DeepSeek-OCR is currently in V0.0.1 beta status.
+Please stay tuned for future releases as we continue to refine and expand the functionality of this node.

 ## Features

 - ✅ Models stored directly in `ComfyUI/models/LLM/DeepSeek-OCR/` (no nested folders)